-“Indian Ridge Museum from Old to New” Celebrating over 20 Years of Preservation and Education!
+“Indian Ridge Museum from Old to New”

-Colonel Raymond Charles Vietzen was born in 1907 on West Ridge Road in Elyria, Ohio on the Vietzen family homestead.
+Col. Raymond Charles Vietzen was born in 1907 on West Ridge Road in Elyria, Ohio on the Vietzen family homestead.
 Raymond was the seventh of eight children.
 His mother’s maiden name was Von Zimmerman.
-She had wanted him to become a Lutheran minister; instead Col. Vietzen’s interest in prehistoric man led him to become an archaeologist, anthropologist, author, artist, and an auto mechanic for GMC trucks.
+She had wanted him to become a Lutheran minister; instead Col. Vietzen’s interest in prehistoric man led him to become an archaeological scientist, anthropologist, author, artist, and an auto mechanic for GMC trucks.
 His original auto shop was located at 227 Temple Court in Elyria until it burned.
 He then relocated the business to his home (8714 West Ridge Road, Elyria, Ohio).
-Colonel Vietzen was very much a student of archaeology and anthropology.
+Col. Vietzen was very much a student of archaeology and anthropology.
 He was also a prominent writer (17 books published on archaeology) and a prolific artist (executed several hundred paintings).

 Bungart Island in the Black River (Canesadooharie).
 Peter Bungart, a longtime friend of Col. Vietzen’s, was born in the family house on the mainland or in the cabin that was located on the island.
 The Bungart family owned the island and farmed it for many years.
 He was employed as a paleontologist at the Cleveland Museum of Natural History.
-He assembled the giant prehistoric fish fossil “Dunkleosteus” (Bungartus) that was found fossilized in the shale of Northern Ohio.
+Bungart assembled the giant prehistoric fish fossil “Dunkleosteus” (Bungartus) that was found fossilized in the shale of Northern Ohio.

 Peter Bungart at work on his famous fish fossil, Bungartus.